-a brand new ‘Mental Health First Aiders’ scheme.
+We’re proud to have set up a brand new ‘Mental Health First Aiders’ team.
 This has involved investing in rigorous accredited training for 80 colleagues, following the guidelines set by Mental Health First Aid England.

 Our newly qualified Mental Health First Aiders (MHFAs), based around the country, are on hand to provide support to any colleagues who may be experiencing poor mental health or emotional distress.